Daminoup88/WattSeal/CONTRIBUTING.md

 # Contributing to WattSeal

 Thanks for your interest in contributing to WattSeal!
 This is our first open-source project, so we're learning along with you.
-Every contribution — big or small — is appreciated.
+Every contribution – big or small – is appreciated.

 ## How to Contribute

+### Translating WattSeal

+To translate WattSeal into your language, see **[🌏 App translations](https://github.com/Daminoup88/WattSeal/issues/112).

 ### Reporting Bugs